jd28/rollnw/README.md

 ## Goals

-- aims to implement the reusable RPG, toolset, resource, rendering, networking, and runtime foundations for a modern authored game inspired by NWN.
-- keeps current implementation focused on practical foundations first: rules, content formats, renderer validation, authoring workflows, and the services a playable toolset/game will need.
+- aims to implement the reusable RPG, toolset, resource, rendering, networking, and runtime foundations for a modern authored game inspired by NWN, with current effort on the practical pieces (rules, content formats, renderer validation, authoring workflows) a playable toolset/game will need.
 - focuses on authoring and usage, instead of doing things the Aurora Engine Way.
 - follows [utf8 everywhere](https://utf8everywhere.org/).
 - hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.